What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 Night 2: Retinoid Application

-Retinoids are widely recognized in skincare for their potential benefits for skin appearance and helping manage breakouts.
+Retinoids are widely recognized in skincare for their potential benefits for skin appearance and helping manage temporary skin concerns.
 They work by promoting skin cell turnover, which may contribute to a smoother appearance and more even-looking skin tone over time.
-However, they can cause dryness, peeling, and irritation if overused or not introduced properly.
+However, they can cause dryness and sensitivity if overused or not introduced properly.

-Important: Always start with lower concentrations and consult a dermatologist if you have specific skin concerns.
+Important: Start with lower concentrations and consult a dermatologist if you have specific skin concerns.
 Gradually introduce retinoids into your routine and always use sunscreen during daytime.

 Types of retinoids: